For any pen, this is the point of action,

 More accomplished writers suffered from an aching longing of being able to write as long as possible before needing to interrupt the flow of writing, the flow of thought.
 I remember having nibs with small pocket attachments, which would hold a drop of ink by capillary force.

 When I started investigating fountain pens, the nib production people were the most unwelcoming.
-They just did not want to tell me anything, not about the manufacturing, the reasons behind certain processes nor the function of the nib.
+They just did not want to tell me anything, not about the manufacturing, the reasons behind specific processes nor the function of the nib.
 Their behaviour spurred my curiosity, my drive to find out their secrets.

 I suspected, they did not know as much as I thought.
-In conniving ways, I would ask them questions (basic on ingeneering stuff), and their answers were not quite right.
+In conniving ways, I would ask them questions (fundamental on ingeneering stuff), and their answers were not quite right.
 Or, maybe, they just did not want me to notice, how antiquated their production methods were.
 They behaved as if they were the prima ballerinas of manufacturing.

 Nibs were working well, so I let them go for the time being.